MenuFLIXANO

 Ghosts (2005)

-Nina, an end-of-teenage orphan with mental problems, starts a new job as a garden cleaner when she meets Toni.
-They fell in love with each other, but soon Toni starts betraying Nina.
-In the meantime, Francoise is picked up at a psychic department of a Berl ...
+Nina, a mentally ill teenage orphan, starts a new job as a garden cleaner when she meets Toni.
+They fall in love but soon Toni starts betraying Nina.
+Meanwhile, Francoise is picked up at a Berlin psychiatric hospital by her husband, Pierre.
+After spotting ...

 Watch Now